jaimeesc/snwl-capture-api-cannon/README.md

 # snwl-capture-api-cannon
 A Python tool to check Capture ATP verdicts and upload file samples via Capture API.
+This tool leverages  the SonicWall Capture API library (included with the tool), which can be found on the official SonicWall GitHub: https://github.com/sonicwall

 >py snwl-capture-api-cannon.py -h